Thoughts about social responsibility and accountability

 Our ability to recover from this crisis will be determined by our shared commitment to act responsibly, to give up our personal need for proximity, and be distant, to give up on the need to reeducate those who are different from us, and just be better.

 We all have a teaspoon, and with it, we can do great things.
 In the past few months, we have launched many initiatives aimed at assisting the elderly and Holocaust survivors during times of isolation.
 We have deepened our social investments and donated over 80,000 food packages to families impacted by Corona.
 We brought small moments of joy to medical personnel with our products.
 We have assisted the small suppliers and farmers who work with us.
 We have created partnerships with many organizations, and we have strengthened our investment in our employees.

 But that is just a drop in the ocean.

 A teaspoon of water to control the fire.

-With this new Jewish year we are committed to continue and assist, take part, lend a hand and help whoever we can.
+In this new Jewish year, we are committed to continue to assist, take part, lend a hand and help whoever we can.

-Let us all decide that this year we all grab a teaspoon.
-Doing good together.
+Let us all decide that this year we all grab a teaspoon and do good together.